Academic progress

 You are required to maintain satisfactory academic progress in the courses for which you have received funding to remain eligible for full-time student OSAP and the Ontario Learn and Stay Grant.

 Satisfactory academic progress is defined as receiving a passing grade in 60% of what your school considers to be a full-time course load.
-Students with a permanent disability or persistent or prolonged disability must pass 40% of a full-time course load.
+Students with a permanent disability or a persistent or prolonged disability must pass 40% of a full-time course load.
 You must pass 100% of your full-time course load if you are attending a private postsecondary institution inside of Ontario.

 Part-time students must pass 100% of their courses for which they received part-time OSAP funding.